Learning Outcomes

 For a business record to be admissible under the hearsay exception, all of the following must be established:

-- Regular Course of Business: The record was made as part of a regularly conducted business activity.
+- Regular Course of Business: The record was made in the course of a regularly conducted business activity.

 - Regular Practice: Making such a record was a regular practice of that business.